lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 semester: Spring 2024
 update_date: Feb 2024

-intro: Here you can find the information for the second and third parts (the decentralization of expenditure, application and policy analyses) of <b>Regional and Local Public Finance</b>.
+intro: Here you can find the information for the second and third parts (the decentralization of expenditure, application and policy analyses) of <b>Regional and Local Public Finance</b> taught in Spring, 2024.
 ---